arahi7860/react-intro/readme.md

    for describe a piece of UI.
 1. `export default App` - this is how we _export_ a component, so that we can import it elsewhere

+> Note: In older applications you will see `import React from 'react';` This is
+> how we used to add and use React.
+We had to import React like this at the top
+> of every component JS file before React 17

 The above is how we _define_ a component, how do we render it to the browser?